Šipkovica Partisan Hospital: History

 The hospital was formed in the spring of 1944 with the order of the Central Headquarters of the National Liberation Army and the Partisan Detachments of Macedonia to take in those wounded in the Axis Spring Offensive.
 The hospital was formed because carrying badly wounded soldiers from the mobile hospital of the Operative Headquarters from Greece across the Eastern parts of Vardar Macedonia, made it difficult for units to move.
 Immediately after the units of the Operative Headquarters in the region of the mountain Plačkovica left, the units of the 17th Bulgarian division while searching the area discovered a segment of the hospital, where 11 badly wounded partisans were found and only one survived.

-The doctors Gjorgji Kamčev and Strahil Panov worked in the hospital.
+The doctors Gjorgi Kamčev and Strahil Panov worked in the hospital.
 A big part in caring for the wounded soldiers had locals Dane Trajkov - who served as a manager of the hospital - and his son Jordan Trajkov with protection from the Detachment in Plačkovica.
 In the hospital there was a medic as well who was in charge of obtaining medical supplies.
 In June, 1944 Dane Trajkov along with his son Jordan and another local were arrested by the Fascists.
 On July 7, 1944 Dane was executed in the locality of Erendže region on the mountain Plačkovica, while the other two managed to escape.
 After the assasсanation od Dane Trajkov, an invitation was sent to him to be a delegate at the upcoming Anti-fascist Assembly for the National Liberation of Macedonia, without knowing that he was shot by the Bulgarian authorities.